‘Healthy Weight Tayside’, a whole systems approach to child healthy weight in Dundee City

 All different views will be brought together at the end of the project in action learning sets, which bring together a group of approximately 15 stakeholders, including public health & social care commissioners, front-line practitioners, third-sector representatives, service users and local academics to reflect on the evaluation findings over a series of online workshops.

-Lay summary of research
+Lay Summary of Research

-In Dundee, nearly one in four Primary 1 school children are at risk of being overweight or obesity.
+In Dundee, nearly one in four Primary school children are at risk of being overweight or obese.
 More children have overweight or obesity in communities marginalised by poverty and deprivation.
 Tackling obesity requires longer term action across a range of organisations, people and communities.
 Dundee City has developed a Whole Systems Approach (WSA) to help local communities take forward key actions related to ‘Healthy Weight Tayside’.
 This research project will learn from experiences in Dundee City and explore how this approach can be applied to the other two council areas in Tayside - Angus and Perth and Kinross - where there are a similar number of children at risk of overweight and obesity.